IBMStreams/streamsx.documentation/docs/4.3/qse-getting-started.markdown

 * [Apache Edgent Official Website](https://edgent.incubator.apache.org/)

-## Getting Started for the Data Engineer
+## Getting started for the data engineer

-As a Data Engineer, you are responsible for:
+As a data engineer, you are responsible for:

 * Designing, building, and managing data and analytic systems to ensure they are secure, reliable, and scalable
 * Making all data, including data in motion, available for analysis by other team members such as data scientists and developers